Kid's Tea Party Ideas

 Think of your color scheme and add flowers and foliage to match.
 Decorate the serving plates with doilies and use silver serving spoons and fancy serving bowls.
 Finger foods are best but make them small and dainty.

-Another fun ideas is for you to dress up as a waitress and serve the kids just like in a posh restaurant.
+More fun kid's tea party ideas is for you to dress up as a waitress and serve the kids just like in a posh restaurant.
 Food kids tea party ideas might include:

 - Jugs of peach or apple juice - Most kids will probably prefer that to real tea although some kids do like iced tea.